-Applications are identified by a name and an optional set of identity attribute name=value pairs.
-Application instances are further identified by an optional set of context name=value pairs.
+Applications are identified by a name and an optional set of identity attribute (name, value) pairs.
+Application instances are further identified by an optional set of context (name, value) pairs.
 These properties could indicate something about the runtime instance of the application, such as the instance identifier and the name of a configuration file used.

-The optional context property names are provided in the application identity sub-buffer on the arm_register_application() call.
-The optional context property values are provided in this sub-buffer on the arm_start_application() call.
+The optional context property names are provided in the application identity sub-buffer on the $arm_register_application()$ call.
+The optional context property values are provided in this sub-buffer on the $arm_start_application()$ call.
 The sub-buffer is ignored if it is passed on any other call.

-- Sub-buffer format ID: An int32 sub-buffer format ID, value=103. - Count of property values: An int32 count of property values in the following array. - Pointer to an array of property values: An array of pointers to character strings containing the property values.
+- Sub-buffer format ID: An arm_int32_t sub-buffer format ID, value=103 (ARM_SUBBUFFER_APP_CONTEXT). - Count of property values: An arm_int32_t count of property values in the following array. - Pointer to an array of context property values: An array of pointers to character strings containing the property values.
 The values in the array are position-sensitive; each must align with the corresponding context property name in the application identity sub-buffer.
+If the corresponding property name pointer is null or points to a zero-length string, the value is ignored.
 Each pointer is aligned as required for the C compiler on the platform.
-Each array element contains: - Value: A char to a null-terminated string representing the value part of the name=value pair.
+Each array element contains: - Value: An arm_char_t to a null-terminated string representing the value part of the (name, value) pair.
 Each string has a maximum length of 256 characters, including the termination character.
-If any pointer is null or the string is the null string, the name=value pair is ignored.
+If any pointer is null or points to a zero-length string, the meaning is that there is no value for this instance.
+The value should not contain trailing blank characters or consist of only blank characters.